 A promissory note in which your IRA is the lender allows you to create terms that can be favorable to both your IRA and your borrower.
-One of the key benefits of a promissory note is flexibility; although your IRA is technically the "lender", you decide the payment schedule, the interest rate, and what happens if the borrower defaults.
+One of the key benefits of promissory notes is flexibility.
+Although your IRA is technically the “lender”, you decide the payment schedule, the interest rate, and what happens if the borrower defaults.
 As the IRA holder, you are in control.

-First, you determine if the note will be unsecured or secured.
+First, you determine whether to secure the note or leave it unsecured.
 Secured notes can be secured by the more traditional methods of mortgages or Deeds of Trust.
 However, stock, gold, vehicles, etc. can also be used as collateral to secure a promissory note.
 You should also determine what your self-directed account receives in the event your borrower defaults.

 As the IRA holder, you can specify whether your account is to receive monthly, quarterly, or even annual payments.
 The borrower must make at least one payment per year.